|Host Institutions:||Semester and Academic Year programs|

-Students attending the ASA Sevilla semester or academic year program have the option of completing a customized internship while attending classes at the Universidad de Seviilla or the Universidad Pablo de Olavide.
-The internship may be credit-bearing (3 credits) or non credit-bearing, depending on your preference and on which university in Sevilla you attend.
+Students attending the ASA Sevilla semester or academic year program have the option of completing a customized internship while attending classes (additional fee applies).
+The internship may be credit-bearing (3 credits) or non credit-bearing, depending on which university in Sevilla you attend.
 While a basic knowledge of Spanish is preferred, you need not be fluent in Spanish!
 There are internships available for all levels of Spanish, although the more Spanish you know, the greater the variety of opportunities that will be available to you.
-Customized internships are available in fields such as Marketing, Business, Information Technology, Human Resources, Psychology, Education, Entrepreneurship, Media and Communications.
+Internships are available in fields such as Marketing, Business, Information Technology, Human Resources, Psychology, Education, Entrepreneurship, Media and Communications.
 Since our internships are customized, if you do not see your area of interest listed here, please be sure to check with us!
-Our Internship Coordinator has many connections in Sevilla and is always happy to looking for placements in new areas.
-To read additional information about internships in Sevilla, please click here.
+Our Internship Coordinator has many connections in Sevilla and is always happy to look for placements in new areas.
+For full details about internships in Sevilla, please click here.

 1 overnight excursion and 2 day excursions are included with your program fee.
 Destinations may vary by term.
 Past terms have included trips to: